Back to the home page

 - Give the wireless network of router 2, an SSID (network name) that differs from the SSID of the wireless network of router 1.

 - Make sure that both wireless routers don't transmit on the same channel, because then you might lose signal strength because of the interference.
+Channels that are at least five channels away from each other, like 1, 6 and 11, don't overlap at all and therefore don't interfere with each other's signals.

 The final step1.4.
 Now you're almost done!